aldo-gutierrez/bitmasksorter/README.md

 | Average/Median: |     64 | 0000000001000000 |
 | Bits Used (b):  |      7 | 0000000001111111 |

-We can readily identify certain optimizations in algorithms.
+this BitMask can be used to optimize sorting algorithms.
 * QuickSort:
-  - Now is easy to know which pivot use just use the average, in this case 64 (1000000)
+  - Now is easy to know which pivot to use, just use the average, in this case 64 (1000000)
   - Each quick sort call is using a bit of information
 * Radix sort:
-  - A typical LSD Radix sorts for integers (32 bits) uses 4 count sort passes, it could just use one
+  - A typical LSD Radix sorts for integers (32 bits) uses 4 count sort passes, it could just use one pass for example in the case that the range is 0-127 and the mask is 1111111
 * Count sort/ Pingeon count sort
-  - We have already de Min/Max values in the BitMask
+  - We have the  Min/Max values in the BitMask

 ## Case 2 Complex BitMask